All Episodes

 You know, nobody really understands.

-I actually be very happy to go live on a ranch somewhere, never to be seen or heard from again.
+I actually would be very happy to go live on a ranch somewhere, never to be seen or heard from again.

-What are you gonna do?
+What are you going to do?

-Yeah, honestly, uh probably, yes.
+Yeah, honestly, probably, yes.

-And uh, and maybe there's some truth to that.
+And maybe there's some truth to that.

 People know you better than you know yourself sometimes.